 In general, the findings show that bullying is a physically harmful, socially isolating and psychologically destroying aspect of a large number of children's school experience.
 Studies had also made us know that children who are bullied have higher levels of stress, anxiety, depression and illness, and possibly increased the chance of suicide (Rigby, 1998; Rigby, 2001).
-The viction of bullying have the higher rate to think of suicide than their colleague (Rigby, 1998).

-loneliness and isolation from friends is also linked with victimization.
+The victims of bullying have the higher rate to think of suicide than their colleague (Rigby, 1998).
+Psychological well-being had been shown to suffer with bullying, while loneliness and isolation from friends is also linked with victimization.
 Victims are typically withdrawn and anxious, its characterized by worries fears, and tenseness..
 The anxiety and depression associated with victims has also been linked to lower immunity to illness.

-1.1.0 Knowing the difference between normal peer conflict and bullying or harassment.
+1.1.0 Knowing the difference between normal peer conflict and bullying or harassment

 It is not bulling when conflict occur between people of similar or same strenght.
 This clarifications is important beacuse of the effects on the occurance repeatedly threathned or attacked by a more poerful person or group are likely to differ from the effects of being attacked or threathened by someone of same power.
 In the former case, one is apt to feel more helpless (Fajoju, 2009).